Skip to main content

 • Recommended Sizing: DS2_v2 (for moderate workloads).
 See Azure VM Sizes documentation for more detail.

-• This VM will host the below services, and must remain running for TimeXtender to function
+• This VM will host the below services, and must remain running for TimeXtender Data Integration to function

-2. Create ODX Storage - Azure Data Lake Storage Gen2
+2. Create Storage for Ingest instance - Azure Data Lake Storage Gen2

 ADLS Gen2 is highly performant, economical, scalable, and secure way to store your raw data.

-Guide: Create ODX Storage - Azure Data Lake Storage Gen2
+Guide: Create Storage for Ingest instance - Azure Data Lake Storage Gen2

 Considerations: